Ariana Grande Just Quietly Dropped 'Sweetner' Merch At H&M & Everything Is Under $30

 Yes, it comes in black.
 The short pullover hoodie is designed with a behind-the-scenes photo of the "God Is A Woman" music video that the singer posted on Instagram in 2018 while dressed in that sick body paint.

 Whether or not you were lucky enough to snag tickets to Ari's tour, the pieces in this merch collection may just be too stylish to pass up.
-Sweetner, but make it fashion, right?
+Sweetener, but make it fashion, right?